joshua-m-steed/startup/README.md

 I am going to use the required technologies in the following ways.

 - **HTML** - Uses HTML to provide a simple structure to the needed pages.
 A few HTML pages will be used for the login, predictions, and scoreboard pages.
-- **CSS** - Uses CCS to provide simple styles and color to the display.
+- **CSS** - Uses CSS to improve the visual design and apply color to the display.
 - **React** - A page containing components that are reactive to the user and their prediction input.
 - **Service** - The backend service provides prediction options and retrieves the user's selection.
 - **DB/Login** - Users register and login before they can fill out their predicitons.
-User information and predictions are stored in a database.
+User information and predictions are safely stored in a database.
 - **WebSocket** - As each user inputs their predictions, their scores are broadcasted to other users in the form of a scoreboard.

 ## 🚀 AWS deliverable